Kyrgyz leader urges calm after deadly conflict with Tajikistan | Law-Order

 Kyrgyz leader urges calm after deadly conflict with Tajikistan

 We have courageous warriors and enough forces to repel those who violate our borders."
 Japarov also asked Kyrgyz not to trust "provocateurs who slander our strategic partners, friendly nations and peoples who share our position".
-Tajikistan's foreign ministry also said the key to resolving the conflict lay in negotiations, but it reiterated its position that it was Kyrgyzstan which started the conflict.
+Separately, Kyrgyz authorities said they had negotiated on Monday for the release of four border guards who had been captured by Tajik troops during the conflict.

 "Another point I would like to mention: I urge calm among the men and youths who are willing to go to Batken ...
 We have courageous warriors and enough forces to repel those who violate our borders."
 Japarov also asked Kyrgyz not to trust "provocateurs who slander our strategic partners, friendly nations and peoples who share our position".